Current Internship Opportunities

 1-Credit Internship Program for Students in Chinese, Japanese and Indian Studies

-- - Interns receive 1 CU upper division credit hour for a minimum of 45 hours of service.
+- -Interns receive 1 CU upper division credit hour for a minimum of 45 hours of service, 25 of which must be in classrooms.

-- - Service hours include training meetings with TEA staff, visits to classrooms, lesson preparation, etc.
+- -Service hours include training meetings with the TEA staff, visits to classrooms, lesson preparation, etc. There will be a total of 4-5 meetings with the TEA staff throughout the semester.

-- - Interns will design 3 lower elementary level lesson plans with the help of TEA staff.
+- -Interns will design 3 lower elementary level lesson plans at the beginning of the semester, which they will use at school visits throughout the semester.

 How to Apply:

-Join us for an information session to find out more about the program on Monday, November 5 at 5pm in Center for Asian Studies Conference Room (1424 Broadway).
+Join us for an information session to find out more about the program on Monday, November 10 at 4:00 p.m. in the Center for Asian Studies Conference Room (1424 Broadway).

 For more information, contact email@example.com or 303-735-5122.